takagi/lake/README.md

     $ lake "hello[billy bob, smith]"
     Hello billy bob smith!

-For convenience, if the string supplied to a task argument is "t", "nil" or their uppercase, it is read to `t` or `nil` and the task argument has the read value.
-Otherwise, the task argument has a string as it is without being read.
+For convenience, if the string supplied to a task argument via a bracket enclosed string or an environment variable is "t", "nil" or their uppercase, it is read to `t` or `nil` and the task argument has the read value.
+Otherwise, the task argument has the string as it is without being read.

 ### Lakefile Modularity